-Soprano Madeline Huss has been seen professionally with the Baltimore Musicales non-profit organization in two of their 2019 recitals and three of their 2018 recitals.
+Soprano Madeline Huss has been seen professionally with Baltimore Musicales non-profit organization in two of their 2019 recitals and three of their 2018 recitals.
 She also sang in American Music Theatre Artists' three-performance production of "Bravo!
 Bernstein on Broadway" in 2019.
 As a new music enthusiast, she has been a vocalist in 13 world premieres, including opera scenes, art songs, arias, and chamber ensembles.
-She is looking forward to singing with the Minnesota Opera as a chorus member in the newly commissioned Edward Tulane this spring.
+She has enjoyed and is looking forward to resuming singing with the Minnesota Opera as a chorus member in 2022 in The Anonymous Lover and the postponed Edward Tulane.

 Huss received a graduate performance diploma (2019) and a masters degree in vocal performance and music theory pedagogy (2018) from Peabody, where she studied with Dr. Ah Young Hong.
 She received a Bachelor of Music from Concordia College where she studied with Dr. Anne Jennifer Nash.